olaurino/mapping-vodml/004-normative.md

 way the target object is represented and identified, which puts demands on the way to identify them on the referrer objects.
-If the target object is serialized in the same document as the referrer it may be either represented as a singleton object represented by a direct Group (7.2.1) or as an object in a table (7.2.2 – 7.2.3).
+If the target object is serialized in the same document as the referrer it may be either represented as an individual object represented by an INSTANCE or an object in a table.

 The specification also allows for the case where the target object is *not* represented in the same VOTable document as the referrer.
 It may